1337Core/pasteimg/README.md

 # pasteimg

-tiny cli that saves the current clipboard image to your downloads folder as jpeg (default) or png (with `--lossless`). on macos, the saved file is revealed in finder.
+tiny cli that saves the current clipboard image to your downloads folder as a slightly compressed jpeg or lossless png (with `--lossless`). the saved file is then revealed in finder.

-## platform
+## requirements
 - macos only

 ## installation